 Applying hazard & risk management techniques at all levels of the decision-making process

-BGC’s engineers, geoscientists, and software specialists help clients manage landslide, flood, permafrost, seismic, snow avalanche and ground deformation hazard and risk at scales ranging from single sites to thousands of hazards impacting global asset portfolios.
+BGC’s engineers, geoscientists, and software specialists help clients manage landslide, flood, permafrost, seismic, snow avalanche, and ground deformation hazard and risks at scales ranging from single sites to thousands of hazards impacting global asset portfolios.
 Our expertise spans the full range of steps to analyze, evaluate and control risk through both structural and non-structural approaches to operations planning, policy, and regulation.

 Geohazards are often unrecognized until disaster strikes.
-BGC excels at recognizing, classifying and quantifying geohazards before a catastrophic event occurs using a multidisciplinary skillset that includes:
+BGC recognizes, classifies, and quantifies geohazards before a catastrophic event occurs.
+Our services include:

 - Field-based reconnaissance and hazard mapping

 - Analyses of aerial photographs, visible satellite imagery, Interferometric Synthetic Aperture Radar (INSAR), and lidar (Light Detection and Ranging)